rwth-afu/raspager-proxy/README.md

 backend.port = 1337
 ```

-Then start the program by executing `java -jar raspager-proxy-version.jar`.
+Then start the program by executing `java -jar dapnet-proxy-version.jar`.
 Note that you must choose the proper file when starting, depending on whether you need the dependencies or not.

 ## License
 This project is licensed under the GNU GPLv3.
 See [License](LICENSE.txt) for details.